WW2 PACIFIC

 anniversary with details of losses and photographs released Dec 6, 1942.
 Until then

-the public knew one battleship and a destroyer had been destroyed,other ships and planes damaged and hundreds of lives lost.
+the public only knew one battleship and a destroyer had been destroyed, other ships and planes damaged ,and hundreds of lives lost.

 By the time the information was released, three of

-the eight battleships were back in service in better shape for war then they had been at Pearl Harbor.
-And eight other battleships had arrived in the Pacific : one that had been undergoing overhaul stateside, three Pacific battleships that had been transferred to the Atlantic, and four newly commissioned battleships.
-Carrier losses were heavy on both side --Japan had lost 6 of 10, US had lost 4 of 6 (with a 7th in the Atlantic too old for combat.)
-The war had progressed with losses of
+the eight battleships lost were back in service in better shape for war then they had been at Pearl Harbor.
+And eight other battleships had arrived in the Pacific : one that had been undergoing overhaul stateside, three Pacific battleships that had been transferred to the Atlantic were returned, and four newly commissioned battleships. nbsp; Carrier losses were heavy on both side --Japan had lost 6 of 10 ; the US had lost 4 of 6 (there was a 7th in the Atlantic too old for combat.)
+The war had progressed with losses, besides the Pacific Battle Fleet, of

 the Asiatic fleets of America, Britain, and the Dutch, the Philippines, East Indies, SE Asia, much of China, and many Pacific islands.
 Then came Fletcher to stop the advance at the Coral Sea, to even the odds